RohinPalsule/Foraging-PsychoPy/README.md

    python3 foraging.py <participant_id>
    ```

-If you wish to force exit the PsychoPy terminal on Linux press option + cmd + esc.
-Otherwise please ensure there is a way to close the experiemnt window when debugging.
+>**Note:** If you wish to force exit the PsychoPy terminal on Linux press option + cmd + esc.
+Otherwise please ensure there is a way to close the experiment window when debugging such as removing the fullscreen toggle in the code.

 ---

 ## Questions